 With YouTube Kids Google yesterday published the child and family-friendly offshoot of its video platform in Germany and Austria.
 The service was previously tested in the home country of the United States, among others.
 The YouTube Kids app can be used for iOS devices like iPhone and iPad as well as for smartphones and tablets with Android.
-"The official YouTube Kids app is just right for curious children.
-The free app is easy to use and includes a large collection of age-appropriate videos, channels and playlists for children.“, It says in the description.
+"The official YouTube Kids app is perfect for curious kids.
+The free one App is easy to use and includes a large collection of age-appropriate videos, channels and playlists for kids.“, It says in the description.

 The new YouTube Kids app for iOS and Android is intended to bring child-friendly content to the displays of smartphones and tablets or, through the appropriate pairing, to smart TVs and other devices.
 However, an adult is required to adapt the YouTube Kids app to suit children.
 Parents can set the video app for children individually.
 Among other things, these functions are available for this purpose: